-8 Marden Neighbourhood Development Plan Policies
+8 Marden Neighbourhood Plan Policies

-- 8.1 This section of the Marden Neighbourhood Development Plan sets out the policies that will be used to determine planning applications up to 2031, in order to achieve our vision and objectives. - 8.2 Since 2007 housing growth has been managed by the policies H4 and H5 in the Herefordshire Unitary Development Plan. - 8.3 These policies will eventually be replaced by new planning policy being prepared by Herefordshire Council in the emerging Core Strategy.
+- 8.1 This section of the Marden Neighbourhood Plan sets out the policies that will be used to determine planning applications up to 2031, in order to achieve our vision and objectives. - 8.2 Since 2007 housing growth has been managed by the policies H4 and H5 in the Herefordshire Unitary Development Plan. - 8.3 These policies will eventually be replaced by new planning policy being prepared by Herefordshire Council in the emerging Core Strategy.
 This identified Marden as a main village within the Herefordshire Housing Market Area (HMA).
 Villages such as Marden in this HMA are identified for "on average" indicative 18% growth up to 2031.
-If Marden parish were to only grow by the indicative 18% over this period, this would result in around 104 new homes.
-However, planning applications for housing that have been approved and/or built since 2011, of which there are 44 houses, are included within the target of 104, with 60 remaining to be built to meet the minimum target required in the Core Strategy. - 8.4 OBJECTIVE 1 To deliver a vibrant village centre through a level of housing growth that is proportionate to the size and scale of Marden village and the surrounding countryside so that it retains its rural character. - OBJECTIVE 2 To ensure that housing development in the surrounding hamlets of Litmarsh, Burmarsh, The Vauld and other hamlets is managed appropriately.
+If Marden were to grow by the indicative 18% over this period, this would result in around 65 new homes.
+However, planning applications for housing that have been approved and/or built since 2011, of which there are 25 houses, are included within the target of 65. - This Neighbourhood Development Plan has been informed by the 'Call for Sites' and options consultation which have defined how much growth there should be in Marden, where that growth should be and when.
+The allocated sites are shown in Appendix 7. - 8.5 OBJECTIVE 1 To deliver a vibrant village centre through a level of housing growth that is proportionate to the size and scale of Marden village and the surrounding countryside so that it retains its rural character.

-- 8.5 Policy H4 of the Herefordshire Unitary Development Plan identifies a list of settlements as main villages.
+- 8.6 Policy H4 of the Herefordshire Unitary Development Plan identifies a list of settlements as main villages.
 The policy states that the provision of housing in the main villages will be restricted to sites within the identified settlement boundary, save for exception schemes (policy H10).
-Residential development will be permitted on both allocated and windfall sites within these boundaries, where proposals are in accordance with the housing design and other policies of the Plan. - 8.6 Policy RA1 of the emerging Herefordshire Core Strategy (2011-2031) identifies the rural housing strategy and states that within the Hereford HMA approximately 1870 dwellings will be required over the plan period and villages should have a target of 18% growth. - 8.7 Policy RA2 of the emerging Herefordshire Core Strategy (2011-2031) states that the growth target will assist to inform the level of housing development in the villages.
-All Neighbourhood Development Plans shall aim to provide levels of housing to proportionally meet these targets in a locally focused way.
+Residential development will be permitted on both allocated and windfall sites within these boundaries, where proposals are in accordance with the housing design and other policies of the Plan. - 8.7 Policy RA1 of the emerging Herefordshire Core Strategy (2011-2031) identifies the rural housing strategy and states that within the Hereford HMA approximately 1870 dwellings will be required over the plan period and villages should have a target of 18% growth. - 8.8 The Rural Settlement Hierarchy Background Paper produced by Herefordshire Council in 2010 identified Marden as having 484 dwellings within the village.
+However this figure has been revised and agreed as around 360 dwellings.
+If the housing growth target of 18% for the plan period were applied, Marden would now have to find 65 dwellings.

+- 8.9 Policy RA2 of the emerging Herefordshire Core Strategy (2011-2031) states that the growth target will assist to inform the level of housing development in the villages.
+All Neighbourhood Development Plans shall aim to provide levels of housing to proportionally meet these targets in a locally focused way. - 8.10 Other relevant Polices are as follows: Herefordshire Unitary Development Plan H7, H8, H10 Herefordshire Core Strategy SS1, RA3, RA4, RA5, H2.